Black Bean and Corn Quesadillas

 - sour cream

-In a skillet over medium heat, add the olive oil, onion and bell pepper.
+- In a skillet over medium heat, add the olive oil, onion and bell pepper.
 Saute until the onion turns translucent about 6-7 minutes.

-Remove from the panini maker, top with sour cream, salsa, more cilantro and avocado if desired.
+- Top with sour cream, salsa, more cilantro and avocado if desired.
 Enjoy immediately.